Azure/azure-functions-dotnet-worker/README.md

     ```
 ## Known issues

-* Deployment to Azure is currently limited to Windows plans.
-Note that some optimizations are not in place in the consumption plan and you may experience longer cold starts.
+* Optimizations are not all in place in the consumption plan and you may experience longer cold starts.

 ## Feedback